 The main differences include, but are not limited to, the treatment of donations and entertainment expenses.
 Donations, including any kind of economic benefit granted for no or unreasonably low consideration, are generally deductible only up to a certain limited amount.
 The deductibility of entertainment expenses is subject to certain qualifications and a certain ceiling.
+There are various timing differences between the tax base and accounting profit, including those of depreciations and allowances.
 Please also see questions 5.2 and 5.3.